Adyen/adyen-hybris/README.md

 On Google Chrome browser versions 80 or later, it might occur that an account is logged out after trying to place an order using a credit card that requires 3D Secure authentication or using other redirect payment methods.
 This is a consequence of how newer versions of Chrome browsers handle the [SameSite attribute](https://web.dev/samesite-cookies-explained/) on cookies, invalidating the user session after a redirect to a third-party page happened.

-To avoid those issues, for SAP Commerce versions 6.x or 1905, a cookie handler included in this plugin can be used.
+To avoid those issues, for SAP Commerce versions under 2005 , a cookie handler included in this plugin can be used.
 To enable it, add the following configuration to the config/local.properties file:

 ```
 adyen.samesitecookie.handler.enabled=true